aswathy2410/aswathy2410/README.md

 ## Hi there!
 I’m a Data Science enthusiast currently pursuing my Master’s in Artificial Intelligence at Jönköping University, Sweden.
-I love analyzing data and storytelling, and combining both to tranform raw information into compelling narratives that can inform and inspire.
+I love analyzing data and storytelling, and combining both to transform raw information into compelling narratives that can inform and inspire.

 Eager to apply my curiosity and skills in a real-time environment.
 Any opportunities would be appreciated.
 Thank you!